eldoctorenlapista/cordova-background-geo/README.md

 | `speed`            | `Number`  | Speed if it is available, in meters/second over ground.                |
 | `altitude`         | `Number`  | Altitude if available, in meters above the WGS 84 reference ellipsoid. |
 | `bearing`          | `Number`  | Bearing, in degrees.                                                   |

+Note: Do not use location `id` as unique key in your database as ids will be reused when `option.maxLocations` is reached.

 ### Activity event
 | Activity parameter | Type      | Description                                                            |